IRT2023/IRT-EFES/README.rst

 This is an EFES instance, based on the IRCyr 2020 publication hosted by King's Digital Lab, used to publish a new edition of Inscriptions of Roman Tripolitania (2009 version at <http://inslib.kcl.ac.uk/irt2009/>) in 2021 by Charlotte M. Roueché, Gabriel Bodard and Irene Vagionakis.

+In collaboration with:

+* Caroline Barron
+* Usama Gad
+* Scott Vanderbilt

 EFES: EpiDoc Front-End Services
 ----